vishalsingh2972/CanIShipEU/README.md

 Waiting
 ```

-This allows the user to:
+This allows founders to:

 * Clarify their startup
 * Correct assumptions
 * Ask follow-up questions
 * Change launch geography
-* Challenge the assessment
+* Challenge an assessment
 * Explore "what if" scenarios

-Example:
+For example:

 > "What if we remove the automated candidate ranking?"